oracle-quickstart/oci-sap/README.md

 Prerequisites
 ---------------------
-First off, you'll need to do some pre deploy setup.
+First off, you'll need to do some pre-deploy setup.
 That's all detailed [here](https://github.com/cloud-partners/oci-prerequisites).

 Secondly, customize the SAP on OCI terraform stack based on your requirements like: